-Julio Mendez, Ph.D., is a law clerk in the Litigation Department, and a member of the Life Sciences Patent practice.
+Julio Mendez, Ph.D., is an associate in the Litigation Department, and a member of the Life Sciences Patent practice.

 Prior to joining Proskauer, Julio was a patent agent at Cooley, LLP in the Patent Prosecution and Litigation Department, where he focused on prosecuting applications in numerous fields of biotechnology.
 He was also engaged in the assessment of various intellectual property initiatives of several inventors.